keludso/QDotP/README.md

 In the finite-element implementation, the k·p Hamiltonian is assembled on the active quantum-dot submesh.
 The electrostatic potential obtained from the nonlinear Poisson solver enters the Hamiltonian through the position-dependent band-edge potential.
 This allows gate voltages and device geometry to directly affect the confined quantum states.

 The Hamiltonian can also include strain and magnetic-field effects.
-Strain is included through region-dependent strain tensors and the corresponding Bir-Pikus deformation-potential terms.
+Strain is included through region-dependent strain tensors and the corresponding Bir-Pikus deformation-potential terms [3].
 Magnetic fields can be included through Zeeman terms and, when implemented, orbital magnetic-field coupling.

 The resulting eigenvalue problem has the generalized form: